 - a.
 Identify the function of each fluoroscopic control panel selector. - b.
 Identify the function of each selector on the fluoroscopy tower. - c.
-Post-process, print and/or send digital images to PACS.
+Post-process and send digital images to PACS.

 5. Supplies

 a.
 Locate supplies commonly used in each room.